 From the Selectmen

-Update on the town reevaluation as of February 10: nearly all homes (98%) have been measured and listed.
-Sketches of all homes have been entered.
-Photos have been linked to records for homes listed.
-And 50% of homes listed have building data entered in computer system.
-Please feel free to contact a member of the Select Board if you have questions or concerns.
+Update on Town Revaluation: Nearly all homes (98%) have been measured and 50% of homes listed have building data entered in computer system.
+Unfortunately, due to a medical condition, our assessor has had to delay the full market analysis which means that new property values will not be reflected in property tax bills until Fall 2019.
+Please feel free to contact a member of the Select Board if you have questions or concerns

 Here is an explanation of the town real estate revaluation.